jallanxjallan/onemanairforce/adaptation/scenes/ani_reminisces.md

 ---
 category: interview
 date: 30 September 1988
+name: Ani Reminisces
+status: draft
+synopsis: '''As Cameron and Muharto fall deeper into their conspiracy rabbit hole, Ani tells Julia of the hardships of life in besieged Jogja.'''
 title: Ani Reminisces
-status: draft
-synopsis: As Cameron and Muharto fall deeper into their conspiracy rabbit hole, Ani tells Julia of the hardships of life in besieged Jogja.

 ---

 Cameron and Julia have dinner with Muharto and
 Ani.
 Afterward, Cameron and Muharto fall deep into discussion about the